 Once I examined the footage on a big screen I noticed the scar.
-So maybe (this is just an assumption) the thing looking like a parasite or mollusc is a fleshy lump that resulted from a predator’s attack.
+So maybe (this is just an assumption) the thing looking like a parasite or mollusc is probably a fleshy lump or healed scar tissue that resulted from a predator’s attack.

 I always like to start my video clips with the details to reveal the entire subject in a later phase.
 It’s a technique I often use to better engage the viewer by generating his/her curiosity.

 Dive into the world of underwater videography with our online Marine Wildlife Videography course!